 - I need to tell them that from Monday there is going to be a new rule.
 That I expect them to keep the hallway clear and leave the downstairs clear of any of their things when they go up to bed.

-- I will try to notice every time they do clear up after themselves and mention it ‘I notice that you hung your coat up when you came in.
-That shows you are trying to keep our house tidy’ ‘I notice that yesterday there was none of your things left downstairs when you went to bed.
+- I will try to notice every time they do clear up after themselves and mention it.
+‘I noticed you hung your coat up when you came in – you are trying to keep our house tidy.’
+‘I noticed you tidied all of your things yesterday, before you went to bed.
 Thank you for being so considerate’.
-And I will need to keep this up, as I tend to notice when they don’t do things and not when they do.
+However, I will need to keep this up, as I tend to notice when they don’t do things and not when they do.

 - I need to think of something that they would like as a reward.
-I think they would probably like a movie night with popcorn, which we could use if they manage to keep the house tidy for a week.
+They would probably like a movie night with popcorn.
+Which we could use if they manage to keep the house tidy for a week.

-- And I need to think of some natural consequences if they don’t clear away their things… such as not having a movie night, or having to cook a simple meal one night due to the time I spent tidying up.
+- I will also need to think of some natural consequences if they don’t clear away their things.
+We may need to forgo the movie night.
+Or they may cook a simple meal one night due to compensate for the time I spent tidying up.

-- Lastly I need to be consistent (my biggest failing!).
-I need to keep it up, week after week until my children are trained to put things away as they come in, clear up after themselves and to check the downstairs rooms for anything that belongs to them before they make their way up to bed.
+- Lastly, I need to be consistent (my biggest failing!).
+I’ll need to keep it up, week after week until my children put things away as they come in.
+To clear up after themselves and to check the downstairs rooms for anything that belongs to them before they make their way up to bed.

-In your household there may be a different issue that is pushing your buttons.
-But following a few simple steps can help new rules become established, and for your children to do more for themselves.
-After all part of our role as parents is to help our children become pleasant people to live with, and more responsible adults who can take care of themselves.
+In your household, there may be a different issue that is pushing your buttons.
+But following a few simple steps can help new rules become established.
+So, your children to do more for themselves.
+After all part of our role as parents is to help our children become pleasant people to live with so, they can become responsible adults who can take care of themselves.
 We will be doing the world a favour by training them in good habits.

 Good luck with tackling your ‘hot spots’